What is Wiskott-Aldrich syndrome?

 How is Wiskott-Aldrich syndrome classified?

 Wiskott-Aldrich syndrome can be thought of as a spectrum presenting with features that fall between the severe features of classic Wiskott-Aldrich syndrome and the less severe form called X-linked thrombocytopenia (XLT).
-Patients may shift in severity, depending on progression of the disease over time, or the emergence of complications such as the development of lymphoma.
+Patients may shift in severity, depending on the progression of the disease over time, or the emergence of complications such as the development of lymphoma.

 What are the symptoms of Wiskott-Aldrich syndrome?

 Eczema affects 80% of patients with Wisckott-Aldrich syndrome.
-Typically the eczema appears during infancy or early childhood.
+Typically eczema appears during infancy or early childhood.
 The features of the eczema are not distinguishable from atopic eczema.
 Wiskott-Aldrich syndrome patients often have elevated IgE levels and develop allergies.